GenmitsuOfficial/Genmitsu_Tech/README.md

 <br>

--Test the Connection:Open Candle or gSender.
+- Test the Connection:Open Candle or gSender.
 1. Select the correct COM port (as shown in Device Manager).
 2. Attempt to connect to your CNC machine.
 3. If the connection succeeds, the issue is resolved.